The Division of Clinical and Translational Research is the home for patient-oriented research in the Department of Anesthesiology.

 Explore our research resources that we have compiled for staff.

-Ongoing clinical studies in the Department of Anesthesiology can be found in our Clinical Studies directory.
+Ongoing clinical studies in the Department of Anesthesiology can be found below.